Table of contents:

 - TrID: Transaction ID.
 Links the server's response to the client's request.

 - User handle: An address which supports up to 129 characters that is used across the protocol.
-May be called "principles" in other places.
+May be called "principals" (term from RFC2778) or incorrectly "principles" outside of this documentation.

-Public Key, Private Key: The parameters used in
+- Public Key, Private Key: The parameters used in QRY.

 An example of the Public Key ismsmsgs@msnmsgr.com